FeLowe/hair-salon-java/README.md

 ## Support and contact details

-If while playing the game you run into any issues or have questions, ideas, concerns, or would like to make a contribution to the code, please contact me at fe_lowe@hotmail.com
+If while using this application you run into any issues or have questions, ideas, concerns, or would like to make a contribution to the code, please contact me at fe_lowe@hotmail.com

 ## Technologies Used

-Java, Spark, Gradle, Velocity, Bootstrap
+Java, Spark, Gradle, Velocity, Bootstrap, Heroku, psl

 ### License